snowport/snowport.github.io/docs/notebooks/mitxpro/mitxpro.md

 This program emphasized hands-on learning and real-world applications, culminating in projects that address current challenges across industries.

-You can learn more about MIT xPRO courses and programs [here](https://xpro.mit.edu/).
+!!! bug "You can learn more about MIT xPRO courses and programs [here](https://xpro.mit.edu/)."

 ---